TriMill/sca/README.md

 # TriSCA

 Visit https://trimill.github.io/sca/ to use or visit https://trimill.github.io/sca/help.html for help.
+See `CHANGELOG.md` for a list of changes between versions.

 ## Planned future additions
 * Better debugging tools